Skip to content

 Yes.
 The type of hair transplant can affect the timeline for resuming physical activities.
 The two primary types of hair transplants – Follicular Unit Excision (FUE) and Follicular Unit Transplantation (FUT)1,2 – have different recovery processes.

 1. FUE (Follicular Unit Excision).
 This minimally invasive procedure generally has a shorter recovery time.
 You can start walking after a FUE hair transplant the following day.
-That being said, it’s crucial to avoid activities that might cause sweating or increase blood flow to the scalp, as this could affect healing.
+That being said, it’s crucial to avoid activities that might cause sweating or dramatically increase blood flow to the scalp, as this could affect healing.

 2. FUT (Follicular Unit Transplantation).
 FUT is a more invasive procedure involving removing a strip of scalp.
 As such, it takes long to heal.
 Still, some gentle walking is permitted within a few days.
 Your scalp may feel more sensitive due to the linear incision at the back of your scalp.
 Therefore, avoid direct strong sun exposure for 1 month and any exercise that might cause sweating in the first 2 weeks.